MicrosoftDocs/azure-management-docs/articles/azure-portal/azure-portal-dashboards-structure.md

 ### Position

 The `position` property contains the size and location information for the part expressed as `x`, `y`, `rowSpan`, and `colSpan`.
 The values are in terms of grid units.
-These grid units are visible when the dashboard is in the customize mode as shown here.
+These grid units are visible when the dashboard is in editable mode, as shown here.

 :::image type="content" source="media/azure-portal-dashboards-structure/grid-units.png" alt-text="Screenshot showing the grid units for a dashboard in the Azure portal.":::